Inmarsat says new broadband network offers bright sales prospects

 "We have a very good book of business waiting to transition to Global Xpress," which will offer greater bandwidth and reliability than existing satellite networks, he said.

-Providing connectivity to airline passengers will be one of the biggest demand drivers, Pearce said, citing estimates that put the size of that overall market at nearly $2 billion a year.
+Providing connectivity to airline passengers will be one of the biggest demand drivers, Pearce said, citing estimates that put the size of that overall market at nearly $2 billion (1.30 billion pounds) a year.

 He said Inmarsat's investment of over $3 billion in the network had lowered the cost per megabit, and passengers should get access for the price of "not much more than a couple cups of coffee."